melouaf/melouaf/README.md

 ## Hi there 👋

 # 💫 About Me:
-Data Scientist/ Quantitative Researcher focusing on applied AI.
+Data Scientist focusing on applied AI.

 ## 🌐 Socials: